-A comprehensive range of two-hour evening classes/workshops covering the key subjects – all held in central London.
+A comprehensive range of two-hour evening classes/workshops covering the key subjects – all held in either central London or Kingston.

 This course covers the structure of RICS Valuation Professional Standards and how they are used in practice.
 The various bases of value will be investigated and the way valuers need to report to clients when following the Standards.